confirm/Rocket-R60V/README.rst

     .field private static final INGRESSO_ACQUA:I = 0x46

 These are significant static fields which point to a byte address of a specific setting.
-Fortunately, with a bit knowledge of Italian (or a translator), you found yourself a mapping between the settings and the actual memory offsets.
-The offsets are 16bit unsigned integers, encoded in uppercase hex characters.
+Fortunately, with a bit knowledge of Italian (or a translator), you found yourself a mapping between the settings and the actual memory addresses.
+The addresses are 16bit unsigned integers, encoded in uppercase hex characters.

 Debugging with the rocket-r60v CLI tool
 ---------------------------------------